 Having to identify positive examples

-I can identify some positive things in my past and present, but put me on the spot and the only things that my mind can find are negatives.
-Throw in that my memory is not that great, and I would be waiting/begging for the ground to open up and swallow me.
+I can identify some positive things in my past and present, but put me on the spot, and the only things that my mind can find are negatives.
+Throw in that my memory isn’t great, and I’d be waiting/begging for the ground to open up and swallow me.

 Having to sell myself